-USAO's prior learning credit plan recognizes academic learning which has occurred outside the formal classroom setting.
+Science & Arts' prior learning credit plan recognizes academic learning which has occurred outside the formal classroom setting.
 The methods for evaluating such learning experiences for advanced standing credit are:

 - a. institutionally-prepared examinations, known as advanced standing.
-The Application for Institution Advanced Standing Examination form can be obtained from the office of Academic Affairs, Troutt Hall, Room 215. - b. standardized national tests specially designed to establish credit, such as the College Level Examination Program (CLEP) subject examinations, the Advanced Placement Program of the College Entrance Examination Board (CEEB) subject examinations, and Defense Activity for Non-Traditional Education Support (DANTES) subject standardized tests (DSST), and the International Baccalaureate Program higher level course exams. - c. military service experiences.
+The Application for Institution Advanced Standing Examination form can be obtained from the office of Academic Affairs, Troutt Hall, Room 215. - b. standardized national tests specially designed to establish credit, such as the College Level Examination Program (CLEP) subject examinations, the Advanced Placement Program of the College Entrance Examination Board (CEEB) subject examinations, and Defense Activity for Nonc. military service experiences.
 Students who have completed formal service school training may request an evaluation for credit.
 The American Council on Education (ACE) publication, A Guide to the Evaluation of Education Experiences in the Armed Services will be used to determine credit to be awarded.
 U.S. veterans providing appropriate documentation of completed basic military training will be granted 2 hours of physical education credit.